szymonpawlowski/linear_regression/README.md

 ## 📄 Description
 This project implements linear regression from the ground up.
 The model is learning on randomly generated data, user input data or data from file.
 Everything is set in a friendly GUI easy to use.
+PS.
+Currently as of July 2025 the project isn't finished.

 ## 📦 Requirements
 In order for this project to work you'll need: